hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/teststep.html.md

 “Check” function.
 While possible to only supply a single function, it is recommended you use multiple functions to validate specific information about the results of the `terraform apply` ran in each `TestStep`.
-The `Check` attribute is of `TestStep` is singular, so in order to include multiple checks developers should use either `ComposeTestCheckFunc` or `ComposeAggregateTestCheckFunc` (defined below) to group multiple check functions, defined below:
+The `Check` attribute of `TestStep` is singular, so in order to include multiple checks developers should use either `ComposeTestCheckFunc` or `ComposeAggregateTestCheckFunc` (defined below) to group multiple check functions, defined below: